 - Lung damage from particular drugs or radiation therapy to the lungs

-- Secondary leukaemia or another type of cancer develops because of the first cancer treatment.
+- Secondary leukemia or another type of cancer develops because of the first cancer treatment.
 They are more common after treatment with chemotherapy.
 Specifically, people treated for CLL are at a higher risk for developing skin cancer and should protect their skin from the sun.
 They also have a higher risk of lung cancer, and smoking is strongly discouraged.

 Keeping personal health records